 coworker stockpiling smelly clothes in office that isn’t his, and other boundary issues by Alison Green on September 16, 2011 A reader writes: We recently switched buildings to be closer to important people in our job we need to interact with on a regular basis.
 In our group, we work a guy, “Ted,” who has a multitude of problems which never get addressed, but that’s another story.
 In our old building, he initially had to share his office with someone who left shortly after for a new opportunity.
 This left him, much to rest of our chagrin, as a brand new employee with a nice big office, complete with windows and two computers, one of which he used to watch sports.
 He also changed in that office.
 He used to come into work dressed for the day, but then he began stockpiling his (unwashed) clothes in his office, which smelled absolutely terrible.
 He would (and still) shows up to work looking like he’s barely showered and wearing tattered, ratty clothes you’d save for painting a house.
 No one ever said anything since he was in there alone, which irked all of us but figured it wasn’t something to gripe about and that management would speak with him.
 Fast forward.
 Now we’re in this new building and we (4 other people) share an open office with him now.
 There are also two large offices in the same space, and he has basically taken one of these offices and made it his own.
 He locks himself in there to do work, despite the fact we have stored extra things in there we cannot fit at our own desks (the space is considerably smaller then where we were) and has spread his things all over the place in there so that it is unusable to the rest of us.
 Worst of all, he has brought his clothes changing habit here as well.
 This is extremely uncomfortable for the rest of us in the office, especially because we are all women.
 The office is starting to smell, and he has tons of button downs, pants, and scrubs that he hoards in there and we have never seen him take home to wash.
 We moved over here in July.
 He will also spend a fair portion of his day dressed in his ratty clothing (think really old jean shorts and a ripped t-shirt) and sometimes even walks around barefoot.
 Our entire suite is livid that he basically gets away with this while we all have to wear business casual and then on Fridays, we get to wear jeans, but we are still presentable.
 Never anything like he shows up in.
 This has been brought to our manager and the director level (both also women) and nothing has changed.
 We all feel like Ted gets this unwarranted free pass for his behavior (which also includes being rude, inconsiderate, and very condescending to women, and also has no respect for other people’s space, i.e. leaving his junk on other’s people’s desks, answering their phones, and using their computers).
 We feel like despite our concerns, absolutely NO boundaries have been set with him.
 We are at a loss about what to do next.
 Do you have any suggestions?
 Well, I am on a farm with horses, sheep, and goats — who also smell, but in a more delightful way — so I am going to write this very quickly so that I can go do farm-type things.
 But hopefully others who aren’t sidetracked by goats will chime in with additional advice.
 Look, you need to talk to this guy.
 Be straightforward: “Ted, that office is for everyone’s use.
 When you use that office as your own, the rest of us don’t have access to it and we need to.
 Please move your things out of there.
 And stop locking yourself in there, so that everyone can use it.”
 You might need to repeat this multiple times.
 Just do it.
 Don’t worry about being a nag; this guy probably isn’t going to respond without repeated nagging, so resign yourself to the fact that there’s no way around that.
 If he’s totally resistant to that, though, then several of you should speak with your boss: “We’ve talked to Ted several times about moving his things out of that room and ensuring the rest of us have access to it.
 He’s not being responsive, so could you please handle this?
 Thanks.”
 If they don’t act, you go back and say, “This is disrupting our work and impacting our productivity.
 How can we resolve this?”
 (Your boss sounds like a wimp who can’t assert herself, and the only way to get wimps to act is to make it more uncomfortable for them not to act.
 So you probably need to keep pushing — preferably as a group so that she doesn’t start to see one of you as a troublemaker in an otherwise harmonious team. ) And on the boundaries issues, you need to be straightforward there too: “Ted, please don’t leave your things on my desk.”
 “Ted, please don’t answer my phone or use my computer.”
 “Ted, please put your shoes on.
 People don’t want to see your feet in a workplace.”
 On some of the other stuff, like what he wears, you probably need to let it go.
 It’s not impacting you and it’s really up to your manager to do something about.
 If she chooses not to, you’re better off ignoring it and not letting it get to you.
 Speaking of which, stop being livid; that will do you no good.
 This guy is a clueless buffoon who smells bad and apparently has few social skills.
 He’s not worth being angry over; if anything, I recommend seeing him as a source of amusement.
 Okay, back to the goats.
 Anyone else want to chime in?
 You can read an update to this post here.
-You may also like:should I avoid wearing pricey status items at work?is it okay to wear designer clothes to a job interview?my boss sent a friend to spy on me at my house { 56 comments }
+You may also like:should I avoid wearing pricey status items at work?my boss sent a friend to spy on me at my housemy company reads every email we send and put cameras in our offices { 56 comments }

 ImpassionedPlatypi* September 16, 2011 at 11:09 am I’m sorry, I’m distracted by the fact that you’re interacting with goats… why are you interacting with goats?
 Not that interacting with goats is a bad thing, it is in fact quite awesome and I am jealous.